Why are we doing this?

 For the last year, she’s been gaining experience in tech comm, mainly as an editor of techwriter.pl.
 She graduated in English.
 Currently, she’s occupied with being a mother and blogger.
 Agnieszka is passionate about travelling, photography, and reading.

 He’s been working in the tech comm field since 2008.
 He started as a Tech Writer, then he moved to developing documentation tools and implementing DITA.
-A co-founder of soap! and board member of ITCQF.
-Currently, his job is to manage and grow 3di Poland.
+Board member of ITCQF.
+Currently, he works at 3di Poland.
 In his free time, Paweł likes to write flash fiction, read books and play computer games.
 He’s waiting for robots to replace us so we can finally go on holidays.
 He’s never tried skiing but each year he keeps telling himself that he’ll definitely do it.

 An English translation studies graduate, fiction writer and musician.
 An ex-translator, receptionist, actor, waiter, teacher and Santa Claus.
 In 2016, he joined 3di Poland as a Junior Technical Writer.
 A PhD student at the Department of Linguistic Pragmatics and Theory of Translation and Interpreting.
 He’s a fan of the term „techwriter”, which he predicts to completely replace „technical writer” approximately ten years from now.